Wally Widholm, the Best Twilight Backstop of All-Time

 University of Connecticut Baseball team with Wally Widholm (far right), 1950.

-Then in 1946, the New York Giants signed Widholm to a professional contract at 18 years old, but Widholm opted to serve in the United States Navy.
+Then in 1946, the New York Giants inked Widholm to a professional contract at 18 years old, but Widholm opted to serve in the United States Navy.
 He briefly attended Ursinus College before transferring to the University of Connecticut in 1949 as a two-sport athlete.
-His college eligibility was called into question when newspapers reported on his one-time professional contract with the Giants, but a court ruling made him eligible.
+His college eligibility was called into question over his brief contract with the Giants, but a court ruling made him eligible at UConn.

 Wally Widholm, University of Connecticut Baseball, 1951.

 To become UConn’s starting catcher, Widholm won a head-to-head competition in tryouts.
 Longtime Connecticut head coach J. Orlean Christian chose him over a returner named Walter Allen.
-Widholm ended up batting .325 on the season.
-He earned the role of captain and a First Team All-District selection.
-His commanding presence and his “lead-by-doing” approach were unmistakable both on and off the field.
+Widholm ended up batting .325 on the season, earned the role of captain and received a First Team All-District selection.
+His commanding presence and his “lead-by-doing” approach were unmistakable.
 He took charge and set the standard for others to follow.

 Wally Widholm (left), UConn Basketball, 1951.

-At 6’2″ Widholm was also key to the UConn Huskies on the basketball court.
-He manned the forward position and was a part of UConn’s first ever team to qualify for the NCAA Tournament.
+At 6’2″ Widholm was also key to the UConn men’s basketball team.
+He manned the forward position and took part in UConn’s first qualifying season (1950–51) for the NCAA Tournament.
 Though the Huskies lost to St. John’s University at Madison Square Garden, he described the game as, “The biggest thrill I had at UConn.”
 Widholm played three basketball and baseball seasons for the Huskies.

 Wally Widholm, University of Connecticut Basketball, 1952.